Time After Time (1979 film): Plot

 Wells meets up with Amy again, and she initiates a romance.
-Stevenson returns to the bank to exchange more money.
-Suspecting that Amy led Wells to him, he frightens her into giving Wells a message and later discovers her address.
+Stevenson returns to the bank, and suspecting that Amy led Wells to him, he frightens her into giving Wells a message and later discovers her address.
 To convince a highly skeptical Amy that he is telling the truth, Wells takes her three days into the future.
 Amy is aghast to see a newspaper headline revealing her as the fifth victim of the "San Francisco Ripper".

 Wells persuades her that they must go back to prevent the fourth victim's murder, then prevent Amy's.
 Upon returning, they are delayed and can do no more than phone the police.
-Stevenson kills again, and Wells is arrested due to his knowledge about the killing.
+When the fourth victim is found dead, Wells is arrested and charged with the crime.
 Amy is left alone, totally defenseless against Stevenson.

 While Wells unsuccessfully tries to convince the police of Amy's peril, she attempts to hide from Stevenson.
 When the police finally investigate her apartment, they find a woman's dismembered body.
-Finally believing him innocent, the police released a now-heartbroken Wells.
-However, Stevenson killed Amy's co-worker, who was the woman found in Amy's apartment.
-He contacts Wells, tells him he has taken Amy hostage, and demands the non-return key.
+Finally believing him innocent, the police release a now-heartbroken Wells.
+However, that woman was Amy's co-worker.
+Stevenson contacts Wells, tells him he has taken Amy hostage, and demands the key for her life.

 Stevenson flees with the key – and Amy as insurance – intending a permanent escape in the time machine.
 Wells erratically drives Amy's car and follows them to the museum.
-While Wells bargains for Amy's life, she escapes.
-As Stevenson starts the time machine, Wells removes the "vaporizing equalizer", causing Stevenson to vanish (traveling endlessly through time) while the machine stays in the present.
+While Wells bargains for Amy's life, she is able to escape.
+As Stevenson starts the time machine, Wells removes the "vaporizing equalizer", casting Stevenson across the space-time continuum forever while keeping the machine in the present time.

-Wells tells Amy he must return to his own time and destroy a machine that is too dangerous for primitive mankind.
-Amy pleads with him to take her along, saying she has no remaining ties in the 20th century.
+Wells informs Amy that he must return to 1893 and destroy the machine, given what he has experienced.
+Knowing that she is already legally dead, Amy insists on going with him.
 The film finishes with the caption: "H.G.
 Wells married Amy Catherine Robbins, who died in 1927.
-As a writer, he anticipated socialism, global war, space travel, and the liberation of women.
+As a writer, he anticipated socialism, global war, space travel, and women's liberation.
 He died in 1946."